 While filming Real Pasifik, the film crew crossed paths with a waka fleet that was retracing the epic paths of the original Pacific voyagers.
 Marbrook came onboard the waka project after they landed; with co-director Mike Single, she shaped the story into award-winning feature-length documentary Te Mana o te Moana – The Pacific Voyagers.
 It celebrated "the astronauts" of their era — who used celestial navigation to cross oceans — and their modern century students.

 Marbrook witnessed the transformative effect that voyaging on the seven waka had on young Pacific sailors.
 One of the vessels was Hoturoa Barclay-Kerr's Haunui.
-Recognising Barclay-Kerr as one of those inspirational figures "who hold the bridge between past, present and future", Marbrook worked with him on Māori Television reality show Waka Warriors.
+Recognising Barclay-Kerr as one of those inspirational figures "who hold the bridge between past, present and future", Marbrook worked with him on Māori TV reality show Waka Warriors.
 The 10-part Zoomslide series followed three rangatahi, circumnavigating the North Island aboard Haunui.
+Marbrook went on to make LOIMATA, The Sweetest Tears, which followed waka builder Lilo Ema Siope as she takes her family back to Samoa in her final weeks.
+The feature-length documentary was set to debut at the 2020 NZ International Film Festival.

 Marbrook made the waka shows and Real Pasifik "in response to a deep sense of urgency" she felt about global challenges like climate change.
 She argues that the South Pacific tales provide a model of "co-existence based on solidarity and connectedness" which can "illuminate the way forward" for the northern hemisphere.
 Marbrook has since helped direct another journey: following Pio Terei on his Aotearoa-long hikoi, Te Araroa - Tales from the Trail.